 Hello and welcome to the weekend!
-This recipe is a great way to start Easter Sunday (tomorrow!) or to celebrate spring where ever you are.
+These Carrot Cake Cinnamon Rolls are are a great way to start Easter Sunday (tomorrow!) or to celebrate spring where ever you are.
 Of course you can nix the carrots and you’ll have some delicious “regular” Cinnamon Rolls for breakfast.

 This recipe takes some time, but its worth it!
 Start by using good yeast.
 I used Platinum Superior Baking Yeast by Red Star and holy cow, these cinnamon rolls grew and grew!
 It was my first time using it, so I wasn’t sure what to expect, but you can bet I’ll be buying it from here on out!
 Anyway, I love recipes that only call for one packet of yeast, because ain’t nobody got time to measure yeast by the gram or teaspoon — am I right?